cwmillerjr/decced/docs/readme.md

 # DeCCed Card Builder
 **DeCCed** /dɛkt/ was created as part of the Christmas Chaos project.
-I knew I did not want to have to manage updating hundreds of cards in layout editors, etc, as I made revisions and that I had no easy way to merge data files in the programs I had available.
+I knew I did not want to have to manage updating hundreds of cards in layout editors, etc., as I made revisions and that I had no easy way to merge data files in the programs I had available.
 I had used SVG in my professional work and had a pretty good understanding of how to navigate its XML files.
 I figured since SVG is just XML, I should be able to just modify the XML directly, which is just what I did.  **DeCCed** is just the De"Christmas Chaos"ed version of this utility.

 ## Basic Architecture
 **DeCCed** is configuration and "card driver" powered.